Henry Chapman Mercer: Biography

 He assembled the collection of early American tools now housed in the Mercer Museum.
 Mercer's tiles are used in the floor of the Pennsylvania State Capitol Building in Harrisburg, Pennsylvania and in many other noteworthy buildings and houses.
 In the Pennsylvania State Capitol, Mercer created a series of mosaic images for the floor of the building.
 The series of four hundred mosaics trace the history of the Commonwealth of Pennsylvania from prehistoric times, and is the largest single collection of Mercer's tiles.
-Other collections of tiles by Mercer can be found at Kykuit, the Rockefeller estate in Pocantico Hills, New York; Grauman's Chinese Theatre in Hollywood, California; the Casino at Monte Carlo in Monaco; and the St. Louis Public Library.
+Other collections of tiles by Mercer can be found at Kykuit, the Rockefeller estate in Pocantico Hills, New York; Grauman's Chinese Theatre in Hollywood, California; the Casino at Monte Carlo in Monaco; the St. Louis Public Library; and the former Morton (Richmond) High School Building in Richmond, Indiana.

+Besides making mosaics, Mercer also painted, drew, and wrote poetry.
+Sometimes, he blended these interests together, such as in the pastel painting October, which also showcases his fascination with rural life.

 Mercer was an outspoken opponent of the plume trade.

 Henry Ford stated that the Mercer museum was the only museum worth visiting in the United States, and the Mercer Museum was apparently Henry Ford's inspiration for his own museum, The Henry Ford, located in Dearborn, Michigan.
 The Mercer Museum houses over forty thousand artifacts from early American society.
 Mercer died on March 9, 1930, at Fonthill, the house he designed and constructed from reinforced concrete in 1908-1912.

 The Bucks County Historical Society now owns Fonthill, which is open to the public, and the Mercer Museum.
 The Moravian Pottery and Tile Works is owned by the Bucks County Department of Parks & Recreation and operated as a working history museum by The TileWorks of Bucks County, a non-profit organization.
 These three buildings make up "the Mercer Mile".
 All three buildings were designed and constructed by Henry Mercer in the early part of the 20th century.